opensourcesys/evtTracker/readme.md

 You can also assign a gesture to view the events on a list (NVDA menu/Preferences/Input gestures, Event Tracker category).
 The list saves up to 100 latest events processed.

-If you find this add-on useful, please [review it][2] in the NVDA Add-on Store.
+If you find this add-on useful, please [review it][1] in the NVDA Add-on Store.

+## Version 25.1.0

+* NVDA 2025.1 compatibility.
+* NVDA 2024.1 or later is required due to Python 3.11 upgrade.
+* Restored limited support for Windows 8.1.
+* Made the add-on code more robust with help from Pyright (a Python static type checker).
+* NVDA will record actual control role name instead of integers when reporting events.

 ## Version 24.1.0